 I’ve been a member of the media for 25 years.
 I’ve been involved in the yachting industry for 21 of them.
 For the past 10 years, I’ve been a member of the U.S. Superyacht Association.
 Last week, I became something else for the very first time.
-I was a lobbyist on behalf of the American superyacht industry.
+I was an advocate on behalf of the American superyacht industry.
 I went to Washington, D.C. and talked one-on-one with Congressmen and their aides about policies detrimentally impacting both your favorite leisure time and my business.

 Why last week?
 Because every year, the first week of May marks the American Boating Congress.
 Organized by the National Marine Manufacturers Association, it’s a conference bringing together recreational-boating industry leaders with Senators and Representatives.
 This allows us to alert state and federal regulators to issues impacting our operations, both good and bad, and your ability to charter or use your own yacht.
 With fellow U.S. Superyacht Association constituents, I visited four House of Representatives members.
 We gave them details on a few issues, such as budget cuts preventing proper dredging of channels.
 However, two particular issues have merited addressing for years, yet continue to be overlooked.
 And you, the consumer, needs to know more about them, too.
 After all, your voice is our most valuable asset.